10 Fascinating Facts About Robert De Niro

 Preparing to play the misfortune-laden boxing champ Jake LaMotta in Raging Bull required two major things from De Niro: training and gaining.
 For the latter, De Niro ate his way through Europe during a four-month binge of ice cream and pasta.
 His 60-pound-gain was dramatic enough that it concerned Martin Scorsese.
 It was one way to show dedication to a role, but the training element was even more impressive.
 De Niro got so good at boxing that when LaMotta set up several professional-level sparring bouts for the actor, De Niro won two of them.

 De Niro won his first Oscar in 1975 for The Godfather: Part II, for portraying the younger version of Vito Corleone—the wizened capo played by Marlon Brando, who also won an Oscar for the role (Brando’s came in 1973, for The Godfather).
-No other pair of actors has managed the feat, although Jeff Bridges came close in 2010 when he was nominated for playing Rooster Cogburn in Joel and Ethan Coen's True Grit (a role originated by John Wayne in Henry Hathaway’s 1969 movie of the same name).
-Oddly enough, Bridges was in contention for the role of Travis Bickle, the role that earned De Niro his first Oscar nomination for Best Actor in a Leading Role.
+For 45 years, no other pair of actors managed to match the feat until 2020, when Joaquin Phoenix was named Best Actor for his role in Joker.
+In 2009, Heath Ledger was posthumously awarded a Best Supporting Actor for playing the same villain in The Dark Knight (2008).

 If you’re looking for commitment to a role, ask Hack #265216.
 De Niro got a taxicab driver’s license to study up to play Travis Bickle in Taxi Driver and spent several weekends cruising around New York City picking up fares.
 It’s possible that having his teeth filed down for Cape Fear is the most intense transformation he’s undergone for a role, but picking up a part-time job to live the lonely life of Bickle is more humane.